Dit artikel is ook in het Nederlands beschikbaar.

 In the below video heavy sacks filled with sand, which is needed in the construction of system is carried up the steep hill to the village location.
 It all comes down to pure manpower!

-This first sample was a test for us; the result and the reactions are so positive that we have decided to definitively add the construction of 5,000 rainwater collection systems to our goals.
-As mentioned above, the system can be built in remote locations that are not accessible to a truck and where the larger rainwater collection systems such as we install at schools are not an option.
-The cost per system is significantly lower than that of a larger rainwater harvesting system with plastic inner tank; at schools, where there are hundreds of children and the risk of (serious) damage is many times greater, we still prefer the rainwater collection systems that we have installed several times.
+This first sample was a test for us; the result and the reactions are so positive that we have decided to structurally add to our goals the construction of 5,000 rainwater collection systems.
+As mentioned above, the systems will be constructed in remote locations that are not accessible to a truck and where to construct the rainwater collection systems that we have installed several times.

 We thank Thijs-Jan van Hoek for his generous donation that made the construction of this first system possible!